UltraEngine/Documentation/CPP/Scene_Save.md

 If the scene is successfully saved true is returned, otherwise false is returned.

+## Remarks

+This feature is in continued development and its behavior may change somewhat in future updates.

 ## Example

 This example saves the starting scene and reloads it when the space key is pressed.